The Walk (2015 film)

-The Walk is a 2015 American 3D biographical drama film directed by Robert Zemeckis and written by him and Christopher Browne..
-It is based on the story of 24-year-old French high-wire artist Philippe Petit's walk between the Twin Towers of the World Trade Center on August 7, 1974.
+The Walk is a 2015 American biographical drama film directed by Robert Zemeckis, who co-wrote the screenplay with Christopher Browne.
+It is based on the story of French high-wire artist Philippe Petit's walk between the Twin Towers of the World Trade Center in 1974.
 The film stars Joseph Gordon-Levitt as Petit, alongside Ben Kingsley, Charlotte Le Bon, James Badge Dale, Ben Schwartz, and Steve Valentine.

-The film was released by TriStar Pictures on September 30, 2015 in the United States in IMAX 3D, and on October 9 in regular 2D and 3D.
-It received positive reviews from critics, with praise for Gordon-Levitt's performance, Zemeckis' direction and the visual effects, particularly during the wire walk scene, but underperformed at the box office.
-The film was dedicated to the victims of the September 11 attacks.
+Following its premiere at the New York Film Festival, The Walk was released by TriStar Pictures on September 30, 2015 in the United States in IMAX 3D, and on October 9 in regular 2D and 3D.
+It received positive reviews from critics and grossed $61 million worldwide.
+The film is dedicated to the victims of the September 11 attacks.

 Plot

-In 1968, Parisian street performer Philippe Petit bites a hard candy from the audience, damaging his tooth.
+In 1973, Parisian street performer Philippe Petit bites a hard candy from the audience, damaging his tooth.
 In the dentist's waiting room, he sees a photo of the Twin Towers in a magazine.
 Analyzing it, he dreams of walking a tightrope between the towers.
-Meanwhile, he is evicted from his parent's house by his father, who disapproves of his job.
+Meanwhile, he is evicted from his parents' house by his father, who disapproves of his job.
 Philippe returns to the circus that inspired him to wire walk as a child and practices in the big top after hours.
-He is caught by Papa Rudy, whom he impresses with his juggling skills.
+He is caught by Papa Rudy, who he impresses with his juggling skills.
 Philippe asks Papa Rudy for tips and advice on knot tying and rope rigging, which Papa Rudy agrees to for compensation.

 While performing one day, Philippe meets Annie, a fellow street performer, and they begin a romantic relationship.
-Annie supports him on his dream and finds him the perfect place to practice: her music school.
+Annie supports him on his dream and arranges for him to practice at her music school.
 Meeting Jean-Louis, a photographer, they become friends, and he, the official photographer and second accomplice in his dream.
 Jean-Louis introduces Jeff, another accomplice with fear of heights, to Philippe and Annie.
 He explains his idea to use a bow and an arrow tied to a fishing line to get the cable across the Towers.
 After failing his first real performance by falling into a lake due to anxiety, Philippe walks between Notre Dame Cathedral's towers in Paris to redeem himself.
 He succeeds with Jean-Louis' support and is arrested in the process, though he receives universal applause and international attention.